thomaslaurenson/trophyroom/hackthebox/machines/beep/README.md

 ## Privesc

 I know we already got `root` access way earlier in this writeup - but it is always good to dig a bit deeper.
 Given that this box has been quite easy so far, I went for some low-hanging fruit instead of running an automated privesc tool.
-Luckily I did - because there were many options for elevation using `sudo`
+Luckily I did - because there were many options for elevation using `sudo`.

 ```none
 bash-3.2$ id